 Temple Akiba brings light and goodness into the world.

-1. ANTISEMITISM: We are starting by concentrating on educational programs aimed at all levels in schools, interfaith groups, and other synagogues.
+ANTISEMITISM: Educational programs aimed at all levels in schools, interfaith groups, and other synagogues.

-2. FIRST AMENDMENT RIGHTS: We are exploring a range of options including: voting registration, access to broadcast TV shows, and restrictions on libraries.
+FIRST AMENDMENT RIGHTS: Voting registration, access to broadcast TV shows, and restrictions on libraries.

-4. IMMIGRATION: We are focusing on two levels of concern: policy and practical.
+IMMIGRATION: Two levels of concern: policy and practical.

 ● Non-perishable food including canned goods, bread and cereals.
 (No refrigerated perishables like fresh vegetables and meat.)